hgiasac/blog-builder/pages/posts/2020-05-15-Tuning-Hasura-at-Scale.md

 - Normalize data structure
 - EXPLAIN, ANALYZE

+### Query tips

+- Avoid too many `_or` conditions.
+It doesn't utilize table index
+- `like`, `ilike` is expensive, especially on long text.
+Use [Full text search](https://hasura.io/blog/full-text-search-with-hasura-graphql-api-postgres/) instead
+- Pagination is necessary.
+- Fetching batched multiple queries in one request is useful.
+However, you shouldn't overuse it.
+One common case is using aggregate count with data in same pagination query.
+It is okay for small to medium tables.
+However, when table size is large, the query will be slow because of entire table query scan
+- Avoid joining too many tables.

 ### Microservices

 Hardware has its limit.
 You have to throw much money to scale servers as well as data optimization.
 Moreover, Postgres doesn't support master-master replica, so it will be bottleneck if we store all data in one database.
 Therefore, you can divide you business logic to multiple smaller services, or microservices.